JuliaSmoothOptimizers/NLPModels.jl/docs/src/index.md

 `minimize`         | `Bool`        | true if `optimize == minimize`
+`islp`             | `Bool`        | true if the problem is a linear program `name`             | `String`      | problem name `variable_bounds_analysis` | `Bool` | true if the partition of variables into fixed, lower-bounded, upper-bounded, range-bounded, free, and trivially infeasible sets is computed
+`constraint_bounds_analysis`| `Bool` | true if the partition of constraints into equality, lower-bounded, upper-bounded, range-bounded, free, and trivially infeasible sets is computed
-`islp`             | `Bool`        | true if the problem is a linear program `name`             | `String`      | problem name `sparse_jacobian`  | `Bool`        | true if the Jacobian of the constraints is sparse `sparse_hessian`   | `Bool`        | true if the Hessian of the Lagrangian is sparse `grad_available`   | `Bool`        | true if the gradient of the objective is available
+`sparse_jacobian`  | `Bool`        | true if the Jacobian of the constraints is sparse `sparse_hessian`   | `Bool`        | true if the Hessian of the Lagrangian is sparse `grad_available`   | `Bool`        | true if the gradient of the objective is available